Kiosked/get-consent/README.md

 ```

 ### Google Consent
 `get-consent` can also detect consent for Google ads, if the current CMP supports it.
-So far this feature has only been tested to work with Quantcast's CMP.

 ```javascript
 import { ConsentStringFetcher } from "get-consent";